howieliang/CHI-Meets-IoT-EWSN-21/README.md

 **Marco Zuniga** is Associate Professor in Computer Science Department, Delft University of Technology.
 His research interests are broadly in the areas of the Internet of Things (IoT), visible light communication, pervasive computing, wireless networks and cyber physical systems (CPS).
 He is particularly interested in research problems that are amenable to both, simple mathematical analysis and system evaluation.

-**Przemyslaw Pawelczak** received the MSc degree from the Wroclaw University of Technology, Poland, in 2004 and the PhD degree from the Delft University of Technology, The Netherlands, in 2009.
+**Przemysław Pawełczak** received the MSc degree from the Wrocław University of Technology, Poland, in 2004 and the PhD degree from the Delft University of Technology, The Netherlands, in 2009.
 Since 2013, he is employed as assistant professor with the Embedded and Networked Systems Group, Delft University of Technology, The Netherlands.
 His research interests include wireless networking and intermittently-powered devices.

 **Mathias Funk** is Associate Professor in Industrial Design Department, Eindhoven University of Technology.
 He leads the Things Ecology lab.
 In addition, he is the co-founder of UXsuite GmbH, a high-tech spin-off of Eindhoven University of Technology (TU/e).
 He is interested in design theory and processes for systems, designing systems for musical expression, and designing with data.